GEOL 104 Dinosaurs: A Natural History

 Needed a new method of correlation.
 Rock type doesn't work, because the same environment will produce the same rock type regardless of relative or absolute time.
 Fossils, however, were useful:

 Fossils allowed correlation from continent to continent.
-Only certain types of fossils (called index fossils) were useful for correlation.
+Only certain types of fossils (called index fossils) are useful for correlation.
 To be a good index fossil, the species should:

 Using index fossils, geologists were able to correlate across Europe, and then to other continents.
 Created a global sequence of events (based on the sequence of (mostly European) formations and the succession of fossils) termed the Geologic Time Scale.
 Became a "calendar" for events in the ancient past: used to divide up time as well as rocks.